What is liposuction?

 Am I suitable?

 You will be a suitable candidate for liposuction if you have fatty deposits that you have been unable to reduce even with physical exercise and diets.
-Liposculpture is able to be performed in areas of the body such as chin, saddlebags, bra roll, mons pubis, thighs, arms, buttocks, abdomen and calves.
+Liposculpture is able to be performed in areas of the body such as the chin, saddlebags, bra roll, mons pubis, thighs, arms, buttocks, abdomen and calves.

 The skin should ideally be firm and elastic.
 This will minimise the occurrence of sagging, loose tissue after the procedure.
 Instead, an abdominoplasty is recommended for those with skin laxity.